tmpfs/pageloop/data/app/docs/templates/index.md

 #### Delimiters

-Sometimes you may want to switch the template left and right delimiters.
-Typically, when you want to show examples using the default delimiters.
+Sometimes you may want to switch the template left and right delimiters usually when you want to show examples using the default delimiters.

 To change the delimiters for a page (note it only applies to the page template not a corresponding layout) you can specify them in the page data.